michaelchen-lab/blog/posts/why-adblocking-is-so-problematic.md

 But this solution has a fatal flaw.
 Increasing ads for non-adblocker users will likely cause these users to start adopting adblockers.
 As the proportion of adblocker users increase, publishers are forced to increase ads once again, which leads to more adblocker users...the vicious cycle continues.
 And let's not forget, some users may simply never visit the site again.

-Evidently, increasing ads is not a sustainable option. //
+Judging by this solution's lack of adoption amongst publishers, increasing ads is likely unsustainable.

 ## Solution 2: Force users to disable adblockers